Episode

 .

-at the water hole and Michelle lets Kirk hold the jugs while she dips out
+(They arrive at the water hole and Michelle lets Kirk hold the jugs while she dips out the water)

 .